zulip/zulip-js/README.md

 ```

 ### Read Messages from a Stream
 `zulip.messages.retrieve()` returns a promise that can be used to retrieve messages from a stream.
+You need to specify the id of the message to be used as an anchor.

 ```js
 const params = {